 Many creatures arose with double faces and double breasts, offspring of oxen with human faces, and again there sprang up children of men with oxen’s heads.

 Fragments, 5th cen.
 BCE

 Such trust is placed in these purported prophecies that related sayings have entered the language, such as “honest as a kudan.”
-And people widely wear, or at least have worn in the past, photographs of supposed kudans as amulets, with the idea that they provide a tutelary function.
+And people widely wear, or at least have worn in the past, pictures of supposed kudans as amulets, with the idea that they provide a tutelary function.

-They also take tips from these creatures.
-Thus, during World War II a kudan was supposed to have been born in Kyoto and in its prophecy it predicted that people that ate beans and rice within a certain time period would survive the bombings.
+During World War II a kudan was supposed to have been born in Kyoto and in its prophecy it predicted that people that ate beans and rice within a certain time period would survive the bombings.
 Needless to say, consumption of those two foods promptly skyrocketed.